Unconditionally Loved Us

 When the Pharisees tried to trap Christ by asking about divorce, they were trying to trip him up with Man’s logic and laws.
 Jesus dodged their trap by addressing their laws and God’s higher calling of Man in both his response and the follow-up.

 Old Testament law allows for sin because Man by himself can not redeem himself.
-God allowed additional sin because He was attempting to protect the innocence of Man from the sin and corruption of Man.
+God allowed additional sin because He was attempting to protect Man’s innocence from Man’s sin and corruption.

-This means that in light of Christ’s love and Man’s redemption, which is only the result of Christ’s sacrifice and crucifixion, and God’s grace, that the Old Testament Laws can’t necessarily be guides or justification for Christian Man’s actions.
+This means that in light of Christ’s love and Man’s redemption, which is only the result of Christ’s sacrifice and crucifixion, and God’s grace, the Old Testament Laws can’t necessarily be guides or justification for Christian Man’s actions.
 God’s original design again becomes the standard.
 Man isn’t meant to be the judge, because even in his redemption, he is incomplete and falls short of the righteousness of God, but he is meant to be the best representative of Christ-Come-Again as humanly possible.
-That means that our convictions will supersede the old laws because our calling to holiness is a higher standard than the worldly laws of even Moses.
+That means our convictions will supersede the old laws because our calling to holiness is a higher standard than even Moses’s worldly laws.

 Man’s justifications and logic will never match the original intent of God’s creation because sin has handicapped us on every level, but our redemption through Christ calls us to make every effort to attempt to worship God in our original, unblemished form.
-That means that any use of scripture to justify our actions and sin is wholly and completely out of scope, and pushes us farther from the holiness God intended for us.
+That means that any use of scripture to justify our actions and sin is wholly and completely out of scope, and pushes us farther from the holiness God intended for us, and even corrupts and interferes with our redemption.

 We are sinful, and God has provided us with grace to cover our shortcomings, but anytime Man’s actions and failures are justified through scripture, prayer, or man’s own reasoning, we are furthering the gap between God and ourselves to spite grace.

-God created us as relational beings to walk with Him, and as a result, our active walk with Him will stir up convictions that surpass and supersede the Old Law because His holiness can do nothing else but drive out our imperfections and sin, regardless of how we justify it.
+God created us as relational beings to walk with Him, and as a result, our active walk with Him will stir up convictions that supersede the Old Law, because His holiness can do nothing but drive out our imperfections and sin, regardless of how we justify them.

 • 2020: The Year of Compassion